 An employee who resigns while in good standing or whose position ended due to seasonal employment may be rehired with the approval of the City Manager if the separation occurred more than 12 months.
 (S)he will be regarded as a new employee, subject to all of the provisions of rules and regulations of this policy.
+An employee who is rehired in this manner shall be re-credited with his or her previous accrued sick leave, previous city service and previous accruals, provided the accruals have not been transferred to the State Retirement System.
 An employee in good standing who is separated due to a reduction in force shall be given the first opportunity to be rehired in the same or a similar position.